Rosemary A. Stevens: Education

 Stevens received her Bachelor of Arts from St. Hilda's College and Master of Arts from Oxford University.
 She received her MPH in health services administration and policy and Ph.D. in epidemiology from Yale University.

 Career

 After completing her MPH, Stevens oversaw a 100-bed hospital in London.
 She has since has held a number of academic positions including posts at Yale University Medical School and Tulane University.
+In 1974, Stevens was named head of Jonathan Edwards College, becoming the first woman appointed to head a Yale residential college in her own right.

 At the University of Pennsylvania, she was Stanley I. Sheerr Professor in Arts and Sciences and served as dean of the School of Arts and Sciences, the first woman to hold the latter position.
 Stevens is a Senior Fellow in the Leonard Davis Institute of Health Economics and professor emerita of History and Sociology of Science in the School of Arts and Sciences.

 As of 2017, Stevens is DeWitt Wallace Distinguished Scholar in Social Medicine and Public Policy at the Weill Cornell Medical College.